 1101 N. Bever Street

 Wooster, OH 44691

-The following questions have been raised by faculty during previous review cycles, and the responses are those of the Committee on Teaching Staff and Tenure (TS&T), revised in September 2019.
-These responses are intended to offer general guidelines only and to expand upon the formal Criteria for Evaluation listed in Section 7 of the Faculty Handbook.
+The following questions have been raised by faculty during previous review cycles, and the responses are those of the Committee on Teaching Staff and Tenure (TS&T), most recently revised in March 2021.
+These responses are intended to offer general guidelines only and to expand upon the formal Criteria for Evaluation and Review Procedures listed in Chapter 9 of the Faculty Handbook.
 Because individual situations vary widely and evaluation of each faculty member is a holistic process, there will inevitably be differences between individual cases.
 Also, because departmental and program cultures vary widely, faculty members are advised to consult with their chairs about the expectations specific to their fields.

 General value may be understood as the collective obligation of the faculty to maintaining the life of the College, and individual faculty are assessed in terms of whether they are doing their fair share of this work, acknowledging that a faculty member’s level of activity will evolve over the course of their career and time in the Wooster community.